coderandy/ravescript/README.md

-# ravescript
+# ravescript | Updated 04 Oct 2018

-IRC Script on mIRC (www.mirc.com)
+IRC Script for mIRC(www.mirc.com) and AdiIRC(www.adiirc.com)

-Script is for windows use
+Script is for windows use only.
+*AdiIRC version will be released soon.

-Support channel #Rave DALnet Network (irc.dal.net) for help
+Support channel #rave at DALnet Network (irc.dal.net)

 Features